zryska/Edge-Data-Store-Docs/V1/Installation/InstallationOverview.md

 Edge Data Store is supported on a variety of platforms and processors.
 OSIsoft provides ready to use install kits for the following platforms:

-* Windows 10 x64 - EdgeSystem.msi (Intel/AMD 64 bit processors)
+* Windows 10 x64 - EdgeDataStore.msi (Intel/AMD 64 bit processors)
-* Debian 9 or later x64/AMD64 - EdgeSystem_linux-x64.deb (Intel/AMD 64 bit processors)
+* Debian 9 or later x64/AMD64 - EdgeDataStore_linux-x64.deb (Intel/AMD 64 bit processors)
-* Debian 9 or later ARM32 - EdgeSystem_linux-arm.deb (Raspberry PI 2,3,4, BeagleBone devices, other ARM v7 and ARM v8 32 bit processors)
+* Debian 9 or later ARM32 - EdgeDataStore_linux-arm.deb (Raspberry PI 2,3,4, BeagleBone devices, other ARM v7 and ARM v8 32 bit processors)

 In addition to ready to use install kits, OSIsoft also provides examples of how to create [Docker containers](xref:edgeDocker), and tar.gz files are provided with binaries for customers who wish to build their own custom installers or containers for Linux.